-11 In today's human rights law, a tripartite typology is established, distinguishing duties or obligations to respect, protect and fulfil human rights, with the duty to respect as a negative obligation, and the duties to protect and fulfil as positive obligations - see, among others, Harris, O'Boyle, Bates and Buckley, Law of the European Convention on Human Rights, 3rd ed., p.
-21 and 22.
+11 In today's human rights law, a tripartite typology has been established, distinguishing duties or obligations to respect, protect and fulfil human rights, with the duty to respect as a negative obligation, and the duties to protect and fulfil as positive obligations - see, among others, Harris, O'Boyle, Bates and Buckley (eds.), Law of the European Convention on Human Rights, 3rd ed., 2014, pp. 21- 22.

-12 See, for example, the judgment in Faig Mammadov v.
+12 See, for example, the judgment of the European Court of Human Rights (the ECtHR) in Faig Mammadov v.
 Azerbaijan, no. 60802/09, § 32, 26 January 2017, which mentions expressly the principle of "independence of the legal profession from the State".